 This goes hand in hand with having a calm sleep space!
 If you want your baby to settle into the stretch of night sleep you've planned for them, you should try to make the period before sleep as relaxing as you can.

-Whether your routine involves a warm bath and a long story or simply a kiss and cuddle goodnight, doing this each night gives your baby a better chance of falling asleep and staying asleep.
+Whether your routine involves a warm bath and a long story followed by baby massage for sleep, or simply a kiss and cuddle goodnight, doing this each night gives your baby a better chance of falling asleep and staying asleep.
+We have an article on creating a newborn bedtime routine to help you navigate this.

-This is definitely the most important tip, and one that we can't emphasise enough!
+This is definitely the most important tip and one that we can't emphasize enough!
 No matter how your schedule looks, you have to make sure that you stick to it, even through tricky times like sleep regressions and the holiday period.

-If you do this, your little one will have a better understanding of when it's awake time and when it's nap time or bedtime, and therefore feel more settled.
+If you do this, your little one will have a better understanding of when it's awake time and when it's nap time or bedtime for 10 month old, and therefore feel more settled.

 FAQ: Common questions about 10-month-old sleep schedule